Obsessive-Compulsive Disorder Treatment

 Obsessive-Compulsive Disorder occurs in both children and adults, and it affects a wide range of individuals regardless of age, gender, or cultural background.
 The International OCD Foundation estimates that at least one in every 100 adults struggles with this disorder.
 While the onset of OCD can occur at any age, children typically exhibit signs between ages eight and twelve or during their late teens.

-Research continues about how OCD develops and the underlying causes, but evidence suggests that compulsions form when certain behaviors become associated with finding relief from anxiety.
+Research continues about how OCD develops and it’s underlying causes.
+OCD is thought to be a brain disorder and is also known to have some genetic components as well.
+This is why we now consider OCD neurodivergent in nature and also a spectrum disorder.
+Finally, well known evidence suggests it’s a form of an anxiety disorder and that compulsions form when certain behaviors become associated with finding relief from the triggered anxiety.
 When ritualistic behaviors reinforce distorted beliefs, signs of OCD can worsen.
 In addition, some individuals may be genetically predisposed to OCD or develop the disorder as a result of PTSD and trauma.

 There is no cure for Obsessive-Compulsive Disorder, but the right combination of treatments can provide relief.